-The Adirondack Park is 6 million acres (50% private, 50% public) and the NY State Constitution and State Land Master Plan protect the public lands or Forest Preserve.
-The trail through the park crosses eight units, each classified as Wild Forest or Wilderness as well as several easement lands.
-As the trail crosses the Central Adirondacks, approximately 158 miles, it offers foot travelers mountains, spectacular vistas in remote areas of dense forests rich with many lakes, bogs, and cascading streams.
-Camping is permitted anywhere in the Forest Preserve (i.e. public land) as long as it is 150 ft. from the trail, stream or water body.
-Campers should hang their bear bags high each night.
+The Trail: The Trail passes through the famed, 6-million acre Adirondack Park.
+The Trail crosses eight units through the park, each classified as Wild Forest or Wilderness as well as several easement lands.
+As the Trail crosses the Central Adirondacks, approximately 158 miles, it offers foot travelers mountains, spectacular vistas in remote areas of dense forests rich with many lakes, bogs, and cascading streams.

 The final route through the central Adirondack Mountains is a combination of existing trails (81 miles), new trails (38miles) yet to be built and some temporary road walks (39 miles).
 Road connectors fill the gaps where trail sections are yet to be built.